 Named for former US ambassador Andrew W. Mellon, the Mellon Library represents a key academic and recreational resource for students in Grades 5-12, faculty, staff, parents and the extended ASL community.

-Library facilities include a large study area housing the main print collection, quiet study rooms, computers for general use, and a conference room.
+Library facilities include a large study area housing the main print collection, quiet study rooms, and a conference room.